septor/tumult/_posts/2016-02-29_example_post.md

 ---
+title=Example Post for Tumult
-title="Example Post for Tumult" description="An example post to show how local blog posts work"
+description=An example post to show how local blog posts work
 ---

 # Example Tumult Post